Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 ### User Stories

-// Need to be more specific //So that is KEY //List how we will know when we have achieved the user story question on the device needs to be synchronized while the lesson is in progress.
-The user doesn't actively need to select the question.

 // Size tickets

 1. As a Student I want to be able to see the question that I am voting on, on my device in synchronization with the lesson so that I do not have to look up at the screen or select the question allowing me to focus on the question at hand.